 Symptoms of acute interstitial pneumonia consist of the abrupt onset of fever, cough, and shortness of breath, which in most patients increase in severity over 7 to 14 days, progressing to respiratory failure.

-Diagnosis of acute interstitial pneumonia is suspected in patients with symptoms, signs, and chest x-ray findings of ARDS (eg, diffuse bilateral airspace opacification).
+Diagnosis of acute interstitial pneumonia is suspected in patients with symptoms, signs, and chest x-ray findings of acute respiratory distress syndrome (ARDS—eg, diffuse bilateral airspace opacification).
 Acute exacerbation of underlying lung disease (in particular acute exacerbation of idiopathic pulmonary fibrosis) must be considered and may explain some cases previously characterized as AIP.

 High-resolution CT (HRCT) supports the diagnosis of AIP, but definitive diagnosis usually requires biopsy.
 HRCT shows bilateral patchy symmetric areas of ground-glass attenuation and sometimes bilateral areas of airspace consolidation in a predominantly subpleural distribution.
 Mild honeycombing, usually affecting < 10% of the lung, may be present.
 Routine laboratory tests are nonspecific and generally not helpful.